Jeff Gorell: Career

-Early political career (1993-1999)

 From 1993 to 1996, Gorell served as an advisor, writer, and deputy press secretary to former California Governor Pete Wilson, working to develop the administration's message on such state policy changes as "Three Strikes," state welfare reform, manufacturers' investment tax credits, "Megan's Law," and class size reduction.
 Gorell left the Wilson Administration to serve as a spokesperson for various California businesses, including as Director of Communications for the California Manufacturers and Technology Association (CMTA) from 1996 to 1999.
 He advocated before the legislature and Capitol press corps for pro-business legislation in the areas of taxes, regulations, workers compensation, tort reform, and trade law.

 Deputy District Attorney (1999-2006)

 As a Deputy District Attorney for the County of Ventura from 1999–2006, Gorell gained experience in preventing youth violence.
 He served as a trial prosecutor in the major narcotics, violent felony units, and juvenile crime units.